-late 14c., "open to general observation," from Old French public (c.
-1300) and directly from Latin publicus "of the people; of the state; done for the state," also "common, general, public; ordinary, vulgar," and as a noun, "a commonwealth; public property," altered (probably by influence of Latin pubes "adult population, adult") from Old Latin poplicus "pertaining to the people," from populus "people" (see people (n.)).
+late 14c., publike, "open to general observation," from Old French public (c.
+1300) and directly from Latin publicus "of the people; of the state; done for the state," also "common, general, of or belonging to the people at large; ordinary, vulgar," and as a noun, "a commonwealth; public property."
+This Latin word was altered (probably by influence of Latin pubes "adult population, adult;" see pubis) from Old Latin poplicus "pertaining to the people," from populus "people" (see people (n.)).

 Attested in English from early 15c. as "of or pertaining to the people at large" and from late 15c. as "pertaining to public affairs."
 The meaning "open to all in the community, to be shared or participated in by people at large" is from 1540s in English.
 An Old English adjective in this sense was folclic.
 The sense of "done or made by or on behalf of the community as a whole" is by 1550s; that of "regarding or directed to the interests of the community at large, patriotic" is from c.
 1600.